MacGyver: Biography

 MacGyver's birthdate is first seen as January 23, 1951 but was then revised in season 2 as March 23, 1952, the date which continued to be used for the rest of the series.
 However, in Series 6 Episode 12 Jerico Games, he looks at a 1968 high school yearbook when he was supposedly 18.
 He was raised in Mission City, Minnesota.
 MacGyver was in the Cub Scouts.
 A Den Mother by the name of Mrs. Fryfogel taught him "backwoods common sense" and the motto "Be prepared."

 At the age of 7, his grandmother Celia Jackson and father James MacGyver (Martin Milner) were killed in a car accident in which they both drowned, and MacGyver grew up with his mother, Ellen MacGyver.
 His grandfather, Harry Jackson (John Anderson) acted as his father, but moved away when MacGyver was 16, working for a time in Alaska while sending money to MacGyver and his mother, and eventually settled down as a farmer in Minnesota.

 At about 12 years of age, MacGyver had a traumatic experience of the accidental shooting death of a friend by a bullet from a falling gun.
 MacGyver is a lifelong player of ice hockey, having played in his local hockey leagues and coached for a minor league team.
 He is a supporter of the Calgary Flames and believed he could have made the NHL.
 He met Jack Dalton while in high school.

 MacGyver went to Western Tech where he graduated with a dual degree in chemistry and physics.
 After graduating from college he turned down an offer to work at the nearby nuclear power plant and it is later revealed that he briefly served during the Vietnam War in a bomb-defusing team.
 Five years before the start of the series, MacGyver worked as a "Hell Fighter," fighting oil well fires in Sumatra, Indonesia.
-Sometime during this time MacGyver's mother died of a stroke while he was in Afghanistan on assignment, though no specifics are given other than it being after Christmas.
+Sometime during this time MacGyver's mother died of a stroke while he was in Afghanistan on assignment, though no specifics are given other than its being after Christmas.
 Eventually he moved to Los Angeles where he held numerous jobs until he accidentally meets Peter Thornton, an agent at the Department of External Services (DXS).
 When MacGyver saves Thornton's life using a paper clip, a wrench and shoelaces, MacGyver is offered a job as a field agent at the DXS.